JensenDong/DCNE/README.md

 ## Reproducing the best results

-Due to the size limit of supplementary material, we only provide the following datasets: WN18, WN18RR, FB15k, FB15k-237 and Countries.
+The datasets for link prediction can be found in "LP/data" directory, including WN18, WN18RR, FB15k, FB15k-237 and Countries.
 For path query answering datasets WordNet and Freebase, please run the following commands to download.

 ```
 cd PQA